syncthing/syncthing/users/syncthing.rst

 STCPUPROFILE
     Write a CPU profile to cpu-$pid.pprof on exit.
 STHEAPPROFILE
-    Write heap profiles to heap-$pid-$timestamp.pprof each time heap usage increases.
+    Write heap profiles to ``heap-$pid-$timestamp.pprof`` each time heap usage increases.
 STBLOCKPROFILE
     Write block profiles to ``block-$pid-$timestamp.pprof`` every 20 seconds.
 STPERFSTATS
-    Write running performance statistics to perf-$pid.csv.
+    Write running performance statistics to ``perf-$pid.csv``.
 Not supported on Windows.
 STNOUPGRADE
     Disable automatic upgrades.
 GOMAXPROCS
     Set the maximum number of CPU cores to use.
 Defaults to all available CPU cores.
 GOGC
     Percentage of heap growth at which to trigger GC.
 Default is 100.
 Lower numbers keep peak memory usage down, at the price of CPU usage